Bispham, Blackpool: Notable people

 Emmerdale actress Kelsey-Beth Crossley was a pupil at Bispham High School, and former Emmerdale actress Hayley Tamaddon was a pupil at Montgomery High School.
-Coronation Street actress Violet Carson, OBE, lived in Bispham until her death in 1983.
+Coronation Street actress Violet Carson lived in Bispham until her death in 1983.
 She is commemorated at Bispham Parish Church.
 Former Brookside and The Royle Family actor Ricky Tomlinson was born in Bispham.
 English film-maker Alan Entwistle was born in Bispham.
 Actor Tony Melody lived in the Greenlands area of Bispham for many years until his death in June 2008.
 Footballer George Berry was born in Germany, then his family moved to Bispham soon after he was born.
 Former S Club 8 singer Stacey McClean is from Bispham.
 Professor Gerald R. Leighton was born in Bispham.

 Sport

 North Shore Golf Club is located at the edge of Bispham with most of the golf course in Bispham.
 Tee Time Golf Centre Driving Range and nine-hole par three course is based on Fleetwood Road.
 Blackpool Rugby Union Football club are based in Bispham.
 Bispham Junior football Federation (BJFF) is based at Bispham Gala Fields.
 Blackpool Rangers also share this field.